- Single-Use Plastics Ban

 What does the bylaw cover?

 At a Special Town Meeting held on October 10, 2018, Town Meeting voted to adopt a bylaw banning certain single-use plastics from commercial sale or distribution, effective June 1, 2020.
-The bylaw was approved by the Attorney General and an internal Town Administration group is currently working on a public outreach campaign to educate the public and affected businesses as to the ban.
+The bylaw was approved by the Attorney General.
+At Annual Town Meeting in 2020, an amendment that refined the original bylaw was favorably voted upon, also effective June 1, 2020.

 - Straws and drink stirrers